 should you show up without an appointment? by Alison Green on March 17, 2009 A reader writes: I know you cannot just send in your resume online and expect to get called.
 It is those applicants that are willing to try new things that might have a chance.
 I really want this job that was posted online.
 I have the experience and it would be such a good fit.
 Anyway, I applied online and I tried to get someone live just to talk with.
 I left messages for the H.R. people, but I did not expect them to call back.
 I want to go in with my resume and just say hello and talk.
 Is this going to help or hurt?
 I figure I have nothing to lose and everything to gain.
 No!
 Do not just show up with no appointment.
 It absolutely could hurt you.
 If a candidate did this to me, there is a very good chance that it would ruin the person’s chances.
 This is because: 1.
 I’m busy.
 I set aside specific blocks of time for interviews, and the rest of my day is booked up with other things.
 There is zero chance that I would make the time to talk with a candidate who showed up unannounced, and a high chance that I would be concerned about a candidate who didn’t realize this.
 2. The nature of the hiring process is that the employer decides which candidates they want to call in to interview.
 It’s their call, not yours, and I would be annoyed that you were trying to circumvent that process.
 When I have many good candidates for a job and one of them is being a nuisance, I’m less interested in that person, not more.
 If you want to stand out, write a great cover letter, have a resume that demonstrates a track record of success in the area they’re hiring for, and follow up once, politely.
 Good luck!
-You may also like:is it bad to write "see resume" in an online application system's endless fields?here’s the right way to submit your resume onlinethis is why you need a good cover letter { 30 comments }
+You may also like:is it bad to write "see resume" in an online application system's endless fields?this is why you need a good cover letterhow can you determine how old a job posting is? { 30 comments }

 henrym* March 17, 2009 at 5:07 am What do you say to walking in — before applying online and/or calling — and dropping off a resume, these days?
 I understand HR people are probably very busy, and walking in hoping to get a meeting on such short notice is likely a bad plan, but how about just walking in, exchanging some friendly chit chat with the receptionist while dropping off your resume — who’ll hopefully mention how nice you were when handing the resume to HR?